 Facilities and activities

 The opportunities for exploration at Wa Ale resort are varied and there’s plenty to do in the national park.
-From snorkeling, diving, kayaking and trekking, to community visits and fishing lessons — you can take the adventure at your own pace and finish it all off with a massage in your villa.
+From snorkelling, diving, kayaking and trekking, to community visits and fishing lessons — you can take the adventure at your own pace and finish it all off with a massage in your villa.

 Environmental and social responsibility